LEOXINGU/lftools/README.md

 </div>

 ### Join folders
-This tool has the objective of joining the files from two folders in another new folder, with the possibility of <b>renaming</b> the files.</br>    It is a very useful procedure for joining multiple drone images with repeated names into a single folder.
+This tool has the objective of joining the files from several folders in another new folder, with the possibility of <b>renaming</b> the files.</br>    It is a very useful procedure for joining multiple drone images with repeated names into a single folder.
 <div align="center">
 <table style="text-align: left; width: 275px;" border="0" cellpadding="0" cellspacing="0">
   <tbody>